Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 **Spellcasting Focus**{.inl} You can use the musical instrument as a Spellcasting Focus.

-Your bond with the musical instrument ends if you use this feature's **:rsc-b: Bonus Action**{ .rsc } again, if the musical instrument is more than 5 feet away from you for 1 minute or more, or if you die.
+Your bond with the musical instrument ends if you use this feature's **:rsc-b: Bonus Action**{.rsc} again, if the musical instrument is more than 5 feet away from you for 1 minute or more, or if you die.
 A conjured musical instrument disappears when the bond ends.

 ---